 Top Destinations for Coffee Lovers

 Sometimes when traveling it is almost impossible to find a decent cup of coffee, but other destinations are the perfect places for coffee lovers.
+Whether you visit a coffee shop in Birmingam (UK), New York, or Germany, without the help of companies such as Iron and Fire, some of your favourite coffee stores may not exist.
+Then it would definitely be impossible to find a decent cup of coffee.
 So if you’re a coffee aficionado or just addicted to caffeine, visit some of these top coffee destinations:

 Addis Ababa, Ethiopia

 Melbourne is the ultimate coffee city in a country which loves its brew.
 Locals enjoy a wiener mélange, fresh ground coffee with steamed milk and milk foam on top or try a “flat white” a double espresso with frothed hot milk.
 Coffee shops stay open from early morning to late at night serving coffee brewed with beans from around the world, but especially Italian coffee thanks to the many Italian immigrants who arrived here after WWII.
-In Melbourne coffee takes time.
+In Melbourne, coffee takes time to prepare and is fondly appreciated.
+When you drink the coffee north melbourne has on offer, it’s unlike any other cup of coffee you’ve ever had.
 People settle into coffee shop chairs with good coffee and good friends.
 Try the classic Pellegrini’s or the more upbeat Proud Mary or take a stroll down Degraves Street which is lined with coffee shops.
 The city is so coffee orientated that there are café and coffee culture walking tours.

 Italy is the land of espressos and long lazy afternoons spent on sidewalk cafes watching the people go by as you sip endless caffeine.
 Italian aficionados look down on all these modern creamy concoctions.
 They take their coffee seriously, and it comes in several distinct forms and with traditions and rituals.
-Caffe, an espresso, should be drunk standing up; caffe macchiato, a Moroccan coffee is more popular in Milan than Rome and served with steamed milk on top; caffe lungo, is an espresso made with more water and cappuccino, shouldn’t be drunk after 11am.
+Caffe, an espresso, should be drunk standing up; caffe macchiato, a Moroccan coffee is more popular in Milan than Rome and served with steamed milk on top (The Darkest Roast knows all about what makes the best macchiato!); caffe lungo, is an espresso made with more water and cappuccino, shouldn’t be drunk after 11am.
 Italians favor strong, full flavored Arabica beans and like to drink endless small cups of coffee throughout the day.

 Across the USA